News

 28th January 2025

-After years of online friendship and chats and plotting and planning, I finally met up with the legend that is Katy Cowan of Creative Boom, for a fun afternoon in Manchester.
+After years of online friendship and chats and plotting and planning, I finally met up with Katy Cowan of Creative Boom, for a fun afternoon in Manchester.

 Although we’re both movie fanatics, I’ll be coming at it from the added perspective of being a filmmaker, and Katy will dive deeply into her psyche to unravel just why these particular movies have had such an impact on us.